gowenrw/ubuntu-1604-vnc/README.md

 # ubuntu-1604-vnc
-Docker Container Image of Ubuntu 16.04 with SSHD, XFCE, VNC and more
+Docker Container Image of Ubuntu 16.04 with SSHD, XFCE, VNC and more designed for AWS ECS publishing

 # My notes on setting it up